In Sarasota, Florida, City Employees Transition to GIS Fieldwork during COVID-19 Pandemic

 Training City Staff on GPS and GIS While Social Distancing

 For GPS receivers, Rockwell contacted the city's existing GPS vendor for a recommendation.
 The vendor expedited a shipment of 14 Arrow 100 GNSS receivers, manufactured by Esri business partner Eos Positioning Systems.
-The Arrow 100 connects seamlessly with Collector for ArcGIS on iOS to provide submeter accuracy and performs well even under the dense tree canopy in Sarasota.
+The Arrow 100 connects seamlessly with ArcGIS Collector on iOS to provide submeter accuracy and performs well even under the dense tree canopy in Sarasota.

 Training a Field Crew in the Middle of a Crisis

-The employees took great care in standing six feet apart while Rockwell explained the basic concepts of data collection using the high-accuracy Arrow receivers and Collector for ArcGIS app.
+The employees took great care in standing six feet apart while Rockwell explained the basic concepts of data collection using the high-accuracy Arrow receivers and ArcGIS Collector app.
 During the training session, employees took turns collecting sample data so Rockwell could address any initial concerns.
 Under perfect satellite visibility conditions, accuracy with the Arrow 100 was as good as seven inches, though under moderate canopy density, the team achieved an average of 2.5 feet (or 0.8 meters) accuracy.

 Rockwell handed out reflective vests, printed maps, and markers.
 The printed map series, created in ArcGIS Pro, consisted of 28 full or partial grids of the city.
 This allowed the newly trained data collection crew, most of them not very familiar with GIS, to easily mark off where they had collected data each day.